News from: CSUSB Palm Desert Campus

-Located in beautiful Palm Desert, the CSUSB Palm Desert Campus offers bachelor’s and master’s degrees, a doctorate in educational leadership, and teacher credentials and certificates.
+The CSUSB Palm Desert Campus offers bachelor’s and master’s degrees, a doctorate in educational leadership, and teaching credentials and certificates.
 With more than 1,400 students, it is the Coachella Valley’s four-year public university and plays a vital role in educating and training the region’s growing population.

-For more information about the CSUSB Palm Desert Campus, contact Mike Singer in the campus’ Office of Public Affairs at email@example.com or (760) 341-2883, ext.
+For more information about the CSUSB Palm Desert Campus, contact Mike Singer in the Office of Strategic Communication at firstname.lastname@example.org or (760) 341-2883, ext.
 78107, or visit the campus website at pdc.csusb.edu.